 - Throughout the preliminary trial and the actual trial, Prince had never uttered even a single word to The Court other than “Not Guilty.”

-- The only other words spoken by Prince were those contained in his obligatory apology to the family, words possibly written and rehearsed with Prince’s attorney, and they were words uttered with Prince’s back to Madam Justice wherein she could not even see Prince’s eyes.
-From her vantage point, Madam Justice could not know exactly where Prince was looking or what his eyes revealed, if anything, about the sincerity of his words.
-For all Madam Justice knew Prince could have been looking at the wall behind the family and not the family.
+- The only other words spoken by Prince were those contained in his obligatory apology to the family.
+Those were words probably written and rehearsed with Prince’s attorney.
+Additionally, Prince said those words with his back to Madam Justice.
+Therefore, wherein she could not even see Prince’s eyes.
+From her vantage point, Madam Justice could not know exactly where Prince was looking.
+Nor could she know what his eyes revealed, if anything, about the sincerity of his words.
+For all Madam Justice knew Prince was looking at the wall behind the family and not at the family.

-- The jury had just found that Prince had committed a home invasion robbery and murder; therefore, despite that fact, at that point, Madam Justice, based on nothing other than the sound of Prince’s voice, was judging a convicted robber and murderer to be sincere.
+The jury had just found that Prince had committed a home invasion robbery and murder.
+Despite that fact, at that point, Madam Justice, based on nothing other than the sound of Prince’s voice, judged a convicted robber and murderer to be sincere.

-- Further, Madam Justice could see Prince’s extensive criminal record to which Madam Justice herself had stated, “ Prince’s criminal record and history does not allow for placing much weight on the sentencing objective of rehabilitation.”
+- Further, Madam Justice could see Prince’s extensive criminal record to which Madam Justice stated the following. “ Prince’s criminal record and history does not allow for placing much weight on the sentencing objective of rehabilitation.”
 This comment makes no sense in view of Madam Justice’s statement that she judged Prince’s expression of remorse to be sincere.
 Is not rehabilitation a natural byproduct of remorse?

 - Moreover, considering Madam Justice’s proven lack of knowledge of how individuals who are high on drugs behave, considering the fact that Madam Justice could not see Prince’s eyes, with the eyes being one of the few ways that a trained individual can determine whether or not a person might be high, and also considering the fact that trial had been delayed once already because Prince overdosed in jail [Yes, illegal drugs are available in jail], then for all Madam Justice knew, by the evidence before her, Prince was high on drugs when he professed his alleged remorse for killing Paul.